 When can extra costs be justified in order to make life easier for oneself?

 If I hadn’t paid the $50 for a pass, I wouldn’t have had very comfortable seating the airport.
 They only had single chairs to prevent people from napping on them in the regular terminal.
 With the pass, I also didn’t need to worry about where I’d charge my laptop or phone, or any of the other airport logistics.

-While I feel what I did was appropriate and quite supplemental to my desire for an experientially focused lifestyle, some have argued that spending that kind of money on such an upgrade is a waste and not actually living as a minimalist or in a simple way.
+While I feel what I did was aligned with my desire for a simple, experientially focused lifestyle, some may view spending money on such an upgrade as a waste and not an example of simple living.

 However, what I’ve found is minimalism has made these kinds of more luxurious experiences possible.
 I can argue that paying for what might be considered a luxury upgrade actually saved me money and kept my airport experience more simple and enjoyable.